aulus-plautius/battleships/README.md

 # Battleships V1

-Battleships V1, is a version battle ships to be played on a single terminal.
+Battleships V1, is a version of battle ships to be played on a single terminal.

 It is a two player game that can be played in person or with someone remotely.